monomial/ordermanagementsystemts/README.md

 npm install
 ```

+3. Configure Environment:
-3. Create a `.env` file in the root directory:
+The repository includes a default `.env` file with the following settings:
 ```env
 NODE_ENV=development
 PORT=8080